Ohio HIV Drug Assistance Program (OHDAP)

 - Proof of monthly income (for yourself as well as your spouse and dependents).
 This includes copies of pay stubs for 30 consecutive days, income award letters, copies of unemployment compensation stubs, etc.

-- A physician’s verification of HIV infection and lab results (viral load and CD4 counts) no older than 6 months from the date of your application for our program.
+- A physician’s verification of HIV infection and lab results (viral load and CD4 counts) no older than 6 months from the date of your application to OHDAP.

-- Provide a copy of an IRS Income Tax Transcript for the most recent tax year.
+- For the self-employed: Provide a copy of an IRS Income Tax Transcript for the most recent tax year.

-- For HIPP: Current primary health insurance coverage or eligibility for continued coverage (COBRA), the policy must include prescription drug coverage that is as good or better than OHDAP can provide.
+- Current primary health insurance coverage or eligibility for continued coverage (COBRA), the policy must include prescription drug coverage that is as good or better than OHDAP can provide.

 - A signed Health Insurance Portability and Accountability Act (HIPAA) release granting permission to speak with the insurance company.